Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 As you can see in the video, Yuma's skating is fast, aggressive, and incredibly creative.
 Even the lines he chooses from drop-ins are full of playfulness

-"Recently, he's been going so fast that it's getting hard to keep up with him... (wry smile)
+"Lately, the speed has increased so much that it's hard to keep up with him... (wry smile)

 Yuma-kun's father is actually Yuki Shibata, a professional guide based in Hakuba.
 In addition to his guiding work, he continues to participate in the freeride competition FWTQ, and is a professional athlete who placed third in the 2023 FWTQ Hakuba and made it onto the podium

-His son's skating is so good that even his father can't keep up.
-What on earth could have brought up such a super kid?
+This son's skating is so impressive that even his father can't keep up.
+How on earth does it take to raise such a super kid?

 "No, not at all.
 I haven't done anything special.
-However, the slopes are right outside the house, so skiing has been my hobby since I was little.
+It's just that the slopes are right outside my house, so skiing has been my hobby since I was little.

-I was able to ski anywhere on the course, so I started taking my son to tree runs in Cortina and to some backcountry skiing.
+I could ski anywhere on the courses, so I started taking my kids to tree runs in Cortina and some backcountry areas."

 But I never imagined back then that we would skate together on equal terms like this, and become like session buddies (laughs)."